sesha932000/New-Project1/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Temple Listing – Angular Project Overview
+This project is a Temple Listing web application built with Angular 16 and Tailwind CSS for modern UI styling.
+It is fully responsive and provides a seamless user experience for exploring temples, events, and donation opportunities.

+## Temple Exploration

+* Users can browse temples with images, descriptions, and locations.

+* Supports search and filter by location (state, city) and mission.

+* Pagination to navigate through multiple temple listings.

+## Temple Details

+* Quick actions like Donate Now and View Details are available.

+## Dynamic UI with Angular + RxJS

+* Reactive forms for search .

+* RxJS observables for:

+* Debounced search

+* Dynamic filtering of temples

+* State management between components using Subjects/BehaviorSubjects.

+## Responsive & Modern UI

+* Tailwind CSS for fully responsive design.

+* Supports mobile-first layouts with breakpoints (xs, sm, md, lg).

+* Carousel and grid-based layout for displaying temple cards.

+## Other Highlights

+* Angular routing for page navigation.

+* Reusable components for temple cards, filters, and pagination.

+* Scalable structure with a clean folder hierarchy for future enhancements.